cimpoiesval/selenium-demo/README.md

 ## How to run

-    1. unzip the file chromedriver.zip in the same folder
+    1. unzip the file src/test/drivers/chromedriver.zip in the same folder
     2. run: mvn clean install